neilkuumar/lint-start/README.md

 npx lint-start
 ```

+### What is npx?

+`npx` installs and runs packages from an npm registry, making it really easy to use CLI tools hosted on a registry [you can find out more here].

+[you can find out more here]: https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b

 ### At the moment this only supports Node or React projects

 ## What this will set up